US Senate votes to acquit Trump on impeachment charges | DW | 05.02.2020

 The Democrats would have needed a two-thirds majority to remove Trump from office.

-The Senate chamber was transformed into a courtroom for the needs of the impeachment trial, with the Supreme Court Justice John Roberts overseeing the proceedings
+The Senate chamber was transformed into a courtroom for the impeachment trial, with Supreme Court Justice John Roberts overseeing the proceedings

 Romney slams Trump at the Senate